cyanzhong/docs.taio.app/docs/integration/url-schemes.md

 taio://x-callback-url/actions?action=run&name=name&x-success=successURL&x-error=errorURL&x-cancel=cancelURL
 ```

 When actions finish running without errors, `x-success` will be opened, the output value will be added as `taio-output`.
 Otherwise, `x-error` will be opened, the error message will be added as `taio-error`.
-If the user manually cancels it, `x-cancel` will be opened.

 For details, please refer to the [x-callback-url](http://x-callback-url.com) specification.